Meet Lola Sosanya, SPU’s 2016-17 student body president

 About 310 students are involved in leadership at Seattle Pacific University, with roles from student government to Resident Advisors, ministry to student media.
 We’re introducing you to some of the leaders who are serving students this year, starting with this year’s student body president, senior Oluwadamilola Sosanya.

-When Lola Sosanya meets someone for the first time, she often introduces herself like this: “Hi, my name is Oluwadamilola, but I go by Lola.”
+Lola Sosanya used to introduce herself only by her nickname.
+Now, when she meets someone for the first time, she’ll say: “Hi, my name is Oluwadamilola, but I also go by Lola.”

-The SPU junior was born and raised in Portland, Ore., but her parents are originally from Nigeria, and are part of the Yoruba ethnic group.
+This year, Lola, an SPU junior and premed student, is president of the Associated Students of Seattle Pacific (ASSP).
+She was born and raised in Portland, Ore., but her parents are Yoruba, an ethnic group in Nigeria.
 “It’s something I have so much pride in,” she says.
 “My mom has taught me to be strong, despite adversity.
 That’s a part of being Yoruba.”

-Talking with the student leaders on Hall Council, Sosanya’s stress faded away.
+Talking with the student leaders on Hall Council, Lola’s stress faded away.
 They answered her questions.
 She felt welcomed.
-Ashton Hall quickly became like home, and Sosanya has met many of her closest friends there.
+Ashton Hall quickly became like home, and Lola has met many of her closest friends there.
 She joined Ashton Hall Council, and was later elected Ashton Hall vice president for her sophomore year.

-This year, as ASSP president, Sosanya is a direct representative of the SPU student body to President Daniel J. Martin, the SPU administration, the Board of Trustees, and the greater community.
+This year, as ASSP president, Lola is a direct representative of the SPU student body to President Daniel J. Martin, the SPU administration, the Board of Trustees, and the greater community.

 “Leadership is about serving others,” she says.
 “It’s not about myself.
 It’s about doing things on behalf of the greater community.”